bruce-hill/btui/README.md

 handle it gracefully and do whatever cleanup you want.
 If you want to provide `Ctrl-z` suspend functionality, you can use `btui_suspend(bt)`.

+Warning: xterm control sequences do not support all key combinations (e.g.
+`Ctrl-9`) and some key combinations map to the same control sequences (e.g.
+`Ctrl-m` and `Enter`, or `Ctrl-8` and `Backspace`). `Escape` in particular is a little bit odd, since it's only recognized as an escape keypress if some amount of time has passed after pressing it with no new bytes being sent.
+Most of this oddity is completely unavoidable, that's just the how terminals work.
+Escape key handling can be improved slightly by polling with zero timeout.

 ## Language Bindings

 BTUI comes with bindings for C and Lua, with plans to add Python bindings.